Powerlearnproject/se-day1-assignment-faith-muraya/README.md

-Compare and contrast the Waterfall and Agile methodologies.
+4.Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 waterfall methodology - Linear and sequential, each phase is completed before moving on.
 - there is Low flexibility,